deanwampler/AkkaWebSampleExercise/README.md

     show dbs
     use stocks_yahoo_NYSE
+    db.A_prices.count()
     db.A_prices.findOne()
+    db.A_dividends.count()
     db.A_dividends.findOne()

-Repeat the last two commands for any of the collections that interest you.
+Repeat the last `count()` and `findOne()` commands for any of the collections that interest you.
 Here's a command that is also very useful; it shows all the stock symbols in a given table.
+It's useful because each stock has one entry for every day that it was traded.

     db.A_prices.distinct("stock_symbol")